 A primary source of funds for the AAUW Corpus Christi Branch has been the annual book sales held at the Neyland Library, a branch of Corpus Christi Public Libraries.
 Book sales are coordinated by the Book Finders Committee that was founded and chaired by Sue Stanford for many years.
 When Sue passed away in 2012, donations were made to the Friends of the Corpus Christi Public Libraries in her name.
 Those funds were set aside for an annual memorial program at the Neyland Library.
 The first year’s donations were used to present the Carranza Puppeteers Children’s show.

-For 2021, the Sue Stanford Memorial program is sponsoring the astonishing Mr. Pitts and Frank the Wonder Dog in “Imagination is a Super Power!”
+For 2021, the Sue Stanford Memorial program sponsored the astonishing Mr. Pitts and Frank the Wonder Dog in “Imagination is a Super Power!”
 This is a virtual program packed with magic, puppets, and cartooning fun for the whole family.
 Information about the program and the link to the YouTube video have been posted to the Corpus Christi Public Library’s home page.
 There are unlimited views, and anyone can watch it, so share with family and friends.
 We thank Michelle Balis, Managing Librarian of the Neyland Library, for coordinating this virtual event.

 Other portions of our donations to the Friends of the Corpus Christi Public Libraries have been used to supplement the adult sections of the library.
 Donations have been used to buy 1,000 classic books that formed the foundation of the “Classics Collection.”
 The library also has used donations to expand the selection of classic movie DVDs and books on CD.